microsoft/ApplicationInsights-Kubernetes/examples/BasicUsage/README.md

 # Walkthrough
-This example walks through the necessary steps to create an ASP.NET Core 2.0 MVC application to Kubernets cluster with `Application Insights for Kubernetes` on.
+This example walks through the necessary steps to deploy an ASP.NET Core 2.0 MVC application to Kubernets cluster with `Application Insights for Kubernetes` on.

-_Note: This is an example, not a best practice.
-You will need to consider more around the security aspects like how to protect the application insights instrumentation key and so on._
+_Note: This is a simple example that does not follow all best practices, including security-related best practices.
+E.g. Application Insights instrumentation key is not adequately protected (it should be deployed as a secret)_

 * Let's start by creating an ASP.NET Core MVC applicaiton:
 ```